-Life sciences technologies are expected to have a significant impact on global society over the next 25 years.
-In the United States alone, the life sciences industry is made up of 6,000 identifiable establishments.
-However, the industry is growing globally in a way where research and manufacturing pipelines span across the globe, which increases the need to mitigate logistics risk.
+Life sciences technology advancements are expected to have a significant impact on global society over the next 25 years.
+In the United States alone, the life sciences industry is made up of 6,000 identifiable life science establishments.
+However, the industry is growing globally, in a way where research and manufacturing pipelines span across the globe.
+This increases the need to mitigate logistics risk for these cellular based commodities/products.

-The total cold chain logistics market has historically grown 70% faster per annum than the total logistics market.
-For 2011, global cold chain logistics transportation costs were reported to be \$7.2 billion; about \$1.5 billion within the cryogenic range of requirements.
-By 2017, transportation cost alone, for global life sciences cold chain logistics, is forecasted to grow to \$9.3 billion, a 41% increase, and twice the growth of the overall market.
+The total cold chain logistics market for the life sciences industry has historically grown much faster per annum than the total life sciences logistics market.
+For 2017, global cold chain logistics transportation costs, overall, were reported to be \$13.4 billion; with approximately \$2.7 billion spent within the regenerative medicine space.
+By 2021, the global life sciences cold chain logistics market is forecast to grow to \$16.6 billion for a 24% increase.

-In addition, with the recent advancements in the development of biologics and cell-based therapies, scientists, intermediaries, and manufacturers require the means for cryogenically transporting their work.
-Temperatures must be maintained below the "glass point" (generally, minus 136° Celsius) while shipping these therapies to ensure that the shipped specimens are not subject to degradation that could impact the characteristics and efficacy of those specimens.
+Contributing drivers to this growth are the recent advancements in the development of biologics and cell-based therapies.
+As a result, scientists, intermediaries, and manufacturers require means for cryogenically transporting their work and products, such as CAR T-cell therapies, where temperatures must be maintained below the "glass point" (generally, below minus 136° Celsius).
+At temperatures below the glass point all metabolic activity is halted, which prevents cells changing or degrading while in storage or in transit.
+Any cell change or degradation could impact the efficacy or safety of a sample or product.